What to Look for in Sensitive Skin Products

-Less is more when it comes to sensitive skin care , and the basic sensitive skin products are cleanser, moisturizer and sunscreen.
+Less is more when it comes to any sensitive skin care routine, and the basic sensitive skin products are cleanser, moisturizer and sunscreen.
 This minimalistic approach applies to ingredients as well, and the shorter the ingredient list the better.
 Fragrance-free products are also a wise choice for sensitive skin.5 It’s also important to stop using any product that causes redness, burning or itching—and keep irritated skin protected from the sun.
-In the event that a skin reaction occurs and does not improve within a few days, a trip to the dermatologist may be in order.
+If you do notice a skin reaction that doesn't improve within a few days, a trip to the dermatologist may be in order.

 Facial cleanser and body wash for sensitive skin

-Cleansing is an essential first step in any skincare routine, and sensitive skin care is no exception.
-There are a variety of options when it comes to cleanser for sensitive skin , and those with drier skin might want to opt for a non-foaming face wash for sensitive skin , while those with oily or acne-prone skin may prefer a gel-based formula.6 For cleansing on the go, a micellar water can be a gentle yet effective cleanser for sensitive skin .
-Regardless of skin type, additional beneficial ingredients in a facial wash for sensitive skin include ceramides to help restore the skin’s barrier1 along with for hydration.3
+Cleansing is an essential first step in your skincare routine, and sensitive skin care is no exception.
+There are a variety of options when it comes to cleanser for sensitive skin, and if you have drier skin you might want to opt for a non-foaming face wash for sensitive skin.
+However, if you have oily or acne-prone skin you may prefer a gel-based formula.6 You might even choose a micellar water, which can provide you with gentle cleansing on the go..
+Regardless of skin type, look for beneficial ingredients like ceramides to help restore the skin’s barrier1 along with hyaluronic acid for hydration.3

-The face isn’t the only part of the body that can experience sensitivity, and a body wash for sensitive skin can help soothe skin.
-The same ingredients found in facial washes are effective for cleansing and calming skin on the body as well—and some products can be used from head to toe.
+A face wash for sensitive skin is a good start, but the face isn’t the only part of the body that can experience sensitivity, so be sure to look for a body wash for sensitive skin as well.
+The good news is that the same ingredients found in facial washes are safe and effective for cleansing and calming skin on the body—and some products can be used from head to toe.

 Moisturizer and lotion for sensitive skin

 Those with sensitive skin often have a compromised skin barrier, which can lead to dryness.
-A face moisturizer for sensitive skin should be used morning and night (or more often if necessary), and options include lightweight lotions for oily and acne-prone skin as well as creams for drier skin that can benefit from a richer moisturizer.
-The same applies to body lotion for sensitive skin , which is an important skincare product that should be used as often as needed to help keep skin hydrated.
-Remember, ceramides that help restore the skin’s protective barrier are a beneficial ingredient in any moisturizer for sensitive skin .1
+To help restore your skin's barrier, you should use a face moisturizer for sensitive skin every morning and evening (or more often if necessary).
+Good options include lightweight lotions for oily and acne-prone skin, as well as creams for drier skin that can benefit from a richer moisturizer.
+And don't forget to look for a body lotion for sensitive skin, which you should use as often as you need to in order to help your skin stay hydrated.
+Remember, ceramides that help restore the skin’s protective barrier are a beneficial ingredient in any moisturizer for sensitive skin.1

-In addition to daily face moisturizer and body lotion for sensitive skin , a skin protectant ointment can temporarily protect and help relieve chafed, chapped or cracked skin.
-Petrolatum is an excellent non-comedogenic skin protectant ingredient that creates a barrier on the skin to help lock moisture in.7 Those with sensitive skin may want to look for a lanolin-free formula to avoid the risk of related sensitive skin reactions. as well.8
+In addition to daily face moisturizer and body lotion for sensitive skin, a skin protectant ointment can temporarily protect and help relieve chafed, chapped or cracked skin.
+Petrolatum, or petroleum jelly, is an excellent non-comedogenic skin protectant ingredient that creates a barrier on the skin to help lock moisture in.7 And don't forget – if you have sensitive skin you may want to look for a lanolin-free formula to avoid the risk of related reactions.8

 Sunscreen for sensitive skin